 Get personal and purposeful with your trip by enlisting a knowledgeable and entertaining guide.
-See Montgomery through a different lens with More than Tours, recently featured in National Geographic Traveler, or let original Civil Rights foot-soldier and Selma-to-Montgomery marcher Jake Williams escort you on a site-seeing tour based on his first-person perspective.
+See Montgomery through a different lens with More Than Tours, recently featured in National Geographic Traveler, or let original Civil Rights foot-soldier and Selma-to-Montgomery marcher Jake Williams escort you on a site-seeing tour based on his first-person perspective.
 Gain encouragement from Wanda Battle with Legendary Tours and see first-hand the places where Dr. Martin Luther King Jr. transformed from a young preacher to the internationally known Civil Rights leader at the Dexter Avenue King Memorial Church and Parsonage or hear real life perspectives of intriguing landmark site from guide Ann Clemons of Triple E Group Services.
-Stop for a bite a the 102-year-old Chris’ Hotdogs on historic Dexter Avenue, and you’ll have something delicious in common with F. Scott Fitzgerald, Hank Williams, Dr. Martin Luther King and Elvis Presley, all of whom enjoyed their share of this eatery’s famous hot dogs and burgers.
+Stop for a bite at the 102-year-old Chris’ Hotdogs on historic Dexter Avenue, and you’ll have something delicious in common with F. Scott Fitzgerald, Hank Williams, Dr. Martin Luther King and Elvis Presley, all of whom enjoyed their share of this eatery’s famous hot dogs and burgers.
 Or check out new vegan restaurant Plant Bae, whose owners chowed down on diverse plant-based dishes in foodie meccas like New York, Las Vegas, and Atlanta to find ideas for their menu.

-In the Afternoon, uncover what drove the Montgomery Bus Boycott at the Rosa Parks Museum and Library, learn about the martyrs of the movement at the Civil Rights Memorial and Museum and visit a rehabilitated Greyhound bus station, now the Freedom Riders Museum, that tells the tale of a brutal attach.
-At the Dexter Avenue King Memorial Church and Parsonage, stand in the spots where Dr. Martin Luther King Jr. transformed from young preacher to internationally known Civil Rights leader.
+In the Afternoon, uncover what drove the Montgomery Bus Boycott at Troy University's Rosa Parks Museum, learn about the martyrs of the movement at the Civil Rights Memorial Center, and visit a restored Greyhound bus station, now the Freedom Rides Museum; learn about the Freedom Riders journey through the south and their impact on integration.
+At the Dexter Parsonage Museum, stand in the spots where Dr. Martin Luther King Jr. transformed from a young preacher to an internationally known Civil Rights leader.
 If you have time, hop across the interstate to Alabama State University’s Interpretive Center, a $5 million center located on ASU’s campus that honors the 1965 Selma to Montgomery March and the martyrs and foot-soldiers who made voting rights history happen.

-If you’re staying in the walk-able downtown area, end your day with elevated Southern fare in the rustic yet elegant Central, or check out the options of Alley Station, located in a renovated 1895 warehouse in the heart of the downtown entertainment district.
+If you’re staying in the walkable downtown area, end your day with elevated Southern fare in the rustic yet elegant Central, or check out the options of Alley Station, located in a renovated 1895 warehouse in the heart of the downtown entertainment district.

 Learn how 21 young people helped change our nation’s history using nonviolent protest.
 Black and white, male and female, none of them were older than 21.
 They stepped off of a bus at this station on May 20, 1961.
 They knew they might be met…